- Introduction

 ruff check --output-format concise .\example.py

-So I am linting this file and I’ve made the output concise (default is full), and passed i the --isolated flag so Ruff will ignore my config files and use the defaults instead (see Configuration).
-I did say this was contrived).
+Here, I am linting this file and nd have set the output to concise (default is full), and passed in the --isolated flag (so Ruff will ignore my config files and use the defaults instead), see Configuration.

-Even from those few lines of rushed code I’ve got 8 syntax errors.
+Even from those few lines of rushed code, I’ve got eight syntax errors.

-The full format explains in more detail each fault found, for example:
+The full format explains each fault found in more detail, for example:

 ruff check .\example.py